Our Story

 Did You Know?

-Potatoes are a good source of potassium and fiber.
+Potatoes are a good source of fiber.

 The starch in potatoes is less available to our bodies when potatoes are cooked and chilled before consuming.
 Potato salad, anyone?